 Medicare Part D

 Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services.
-It benefits those who are 65 or older, as well as for people with end-stage renal disease and some young people with disabilities.
+It benefits those who are 65 or older, as well as people with end-stage renal disease and some younger people with disabilities.
 Part D refers to optional coverage for prescription drugs that can be purchased from private insurance companies at an additional cost.

 Medicare Supplemental Insurance